timplourde/js-components/README.md

 	var x = new foo();
 	console.log(x);	// notice how only 'public' is visible

-This is not the most effecient/usable way of constructing objects, but it's terse and easy to understand.
+This is not the most effecient/usable way of constructing objects, but it's easy to understand.

 These examples don't bother to do things like basic input validation because that is boring.

-All examples below can be found in the ``www`` directory.

-## Background
+# Requirements

 You need to build an application for a Financial Services company which will consist of two components: